boochow/nts1mkii_hvcc_examples/README.md

 # hvcc NTS-1 mkII Examples

-This repository contains Pure Data patches written for [hvcc_nts1mkii](https://github.com/boochow/hvcc_nts1mkii).
+This repository provides Pure Data patches for [hvcc_nts1mkii](https://github.com/boochow/hvcc_nts1mkii).

 ## How to Use

 If you want to try the pre-built samples, download the binaries from the Releases page.

-If you want to modify the patches yourself, follow these steps:
+To build or modify patches yourself, follow these steps:

 1. **Install Prerequisites:**
    Install hvcc, logue SDK, and [hvcc_nts1mkii](https://github.com/boochow/hvcc_nts1mkii).